 But once someone decides to say something – anything – the classy-looking Geisha is immediately dragged down into the gutter.
 And like the lowliest of streetwalkers, there she lingers, courtesy of atrocious dialogue delivered in a sort of pidgin-English dialect that even Warner Oland’s Charlie Chan and Peter Lorre’s Mr. Moto would have deemed unacceptable.

-No matter how capable and how beautiful Ziyi Zhang, Michelle Yeoh, and Gong Li are – and they are three of the best and most stunning-looking actresses around – there isn't much they can do to save this film.
+No matter how capable and how beautiful Zhang Ziyi, Michelle Yeoh, and Gong Li are – and they are three of the best and most stunning-looking actresses around – there isn’t much they can do to save this film.
 Though, as good troupers, they sure do try.

 Now, had Memoirs of a Geisha been both thirty minutes shorter and silent…

 MEMOIRS OF A GEISHA (2005).
-Dir.: Rob Marshall.
-Cast: Ziyi Zhang, Gong Li, Michelle Yeoh, Ken Watanabe, Koji Yakusho, Youki Kudoh, Mako, Tsai Chin.
-Scr.: Robin Swicord; from Arthur Golden's novel.
+Director: Rob Marshall.
+Cast: Zhang Ziyi, Gong Li, Michelle Yeoh, Ken Watanabe, Koji Yakusho, Youki Kudoh, Mako, Tsai Chin.
+Screenplay: Robin Swicord; from Arthur Golden’s novel.